samskivert/website/blog/_posts/2013-11-07-thinking-aloud-rsp.md

     screens >> _.tail == screen >> screen.showing
   }

-  screens +>> Lifecycle >>+ cycles
+  // when a screen is appended to screens, append a Lifecycle to cycles screens +>> Lifecycle >>+ cycles
-  screens >>- (idx, _) => idx ->> cycles
+  // when a screen is removed from screens, remove the associated Lifecycle screens >>- (idx, _) => idx ->> cycles
-}
+  // this is such a common pattern that I'll almost certainly provide an

-system MainMenuScreen (val stack :ScreenStack)
+  // assoc list that associates a system with each element of a list }

-  : Screen via ScreenImpl(stack)
+system MainMenuScreen : Screen {
-{
+  val screen = ScreenImpl() provides Screen
-  // can access 'added' and 'showing' here
+  // can create behaviors that use added and removed
 }
 {% endhighlight %}